 All AOC holders are subject to inspections and audits by the competent authority.
 Very often, non-compliances with regulations are found during these audits and inspections.
 When a non-compliance is found, an AOC holder will be given a fixed period to make corrective actions and address the problem.
 Unless the finding is very serious and directly affects safety, the AOC holder will be allowed to continue operating while the issue is addressed.
 Any findings made during these inspections are confidential and might not be disclosed to a potential buyer.

 The AOL permits an AOC holder to operate commercial services.
 The AOL Is granted subject to certain conditions and is only valid if those conditions are satisfied.

-A new airline starting operations with large aircraft has to demonstrate that it has a viable business plan and sufficient capital to cover all expenses for three months without any income and for two years under ‘realistic assumptions’ for revenue.
+A new airline starting operations with large aircraft has to demonstrate a viable business plan and sufficient capital to cover all expenses for three months without any income and for two years under ‘realistic assumptions’ for revenue.
 An airline then has to notify the Authority about any change in ownership, merger, acquisition or plans to operate services to new regions or with additional or different aircraft.
-In the event of any of these changes the Authority can ask the airline to submit a new business plan and to satisfy the same capital requirements as a new operation.
+In the event of any of these changes, the Authority can ask the airline to submit a new business plan and to satisfy the same capital requirements as a new operation.

 A better solution?

-The best short-cut to starting an airline is to lease-in capacity to start operations while going through the AOC application process.
+The best shortcut to starting an airline is to lease-in capacity to start operations while going through the AOC application process.

 What are Operational Credits?